Amy-Oji/sales-inventory-manager-REST-API-application/README.md

 # sales-inventory-manager-REST-API-application
-REST-API application for managing sales/inventory built with SpringBoot
+REST-API application for managing sales/inventory built with SpringBoot.

+I consider app to be a single-vender mini-ecommerce plaitform.

 The application supports the following operations: